notLeoHirano/recipe-remix/README.md

     GEMINI_API_KEY="useyoursecretapikeyhere"
     ```

-    I used Gemini because it has the most forgiving free tier as of November 2025.
-Feel free to adapt it to any other API key.
+    I used [Gemini free tier](https://aistudio.google.com/api-keys) because it is the most forgiving as of November 2025.
+Feel free to adapt it to any other LLM.

 2. **Activate your virtual environment**